CorBer/OLD-teensy_batdetector/README.md

 <b>IMPORTANT: updates since version 0.84 have problems with replaying files from the SD-card.
 Recording works fine.
 From V0.91 working again</b>

 <b>v0.92</b>
--further work on the setup to record/play files <b>NEEDS TESTING<b> -filename display shortened so no overlap with other menu -filename selection (when playing) is now cyclic
+-further work on the setup to record/play files <b>NEEDS TESTING</b> <br>
+-filename display shortened so no overlap with other menu <br>
+-filename selection (when playing) is now cyclic <br>
- To go to the latest recording just turn counterclockwise instead of stepping through all previous -rightside menu allows setting of samplerate (in all modes) -during playing of files microphones will be switched off -maximum number of files to be stored 999 (BXXX_RRR.RAW) XXX=0..999 RRR=samplerate in Khz
+ To go to the latest recording just turn counterclockwise instead of stepping through all previous  <br>
+-rightside menu allows setting of samplerate (in all modes) <br>
+-during playing of files microphones will be switched off <br>
+-maximum number of files to be stored 999 (BXXX_RRR.RAW) XXX=0..999 RRR=samplerate in Khz <br>

 <b>0.91</b><br> intermediate test version !!